Join the FREE Hinchinbrook Shire Council Business Listing

 Council believes that pet ownership by residents is a basic right for residents and one of the great joys of our society, and is committed to encouraging responsible pet ownership by asking residents to be aware of their legislative responsibilities, as well as the legitimate expectations of the rest of the community.

-New animal management laws were introduced in the Hinchinbrook Shire from 1 July 2010 to encourage increased responsible pet ownership
+New animal management laws were introduced in the Hinchinbrook Shire from 1 July 2010 to encourage increased responsible pet ownership.

-The State Government has strengthened the legislation concerning the management of cats and dogs, with the passing of the Animal Management (Cats and Dogs) Act 2008 and in force in the Shire since 1 July 2010.
+The State Government has strengthened the legislation concerning the management of dogs and cats, with the passing of the Animal Management (Cats and Dogs) Act 2008 and in force in the Shire since 1 July 2010.

 What animals can I keep in a township?